AIIMS director asks doctors, staff to report presence of unauthorised agents on hospital campus | Education

 - India

-Cracking the whip on unauthorised people from private establishments who exploit patients, the AIIMS administration shared a WhatsApp number on Friday, urging the doctors and staff members to report the presence of such agents on the hospital premises.
+Cracking the whip on unauthorised people from private establishments who exploit patients, the AIIMS administration has shared a WhatsApp number and urged the doctors and staff members to report the presence of such agents on the hospital premises.

-According to a circular issued by All India Institute of Medical Sciences (AIIMS) Director Dr M Srinivas, the security staff shall ensure that all such people are handed over to the police outpost at the hospital for trespassing and exploiting patients.
+According to a circular issued by All India Institute of Medical Sciences (AIIMS) Director Dr M Srinivas on Friday, the security staff shall ensure that all such people are handed over to the police outpost at the hospital for trespassing and exploiting patients.

 The information may also be e-mailed to director@aiims.edu, the circular said.

-It mentioned that unidentified and unauthorised individuals belonging to certain private companies, hospitals, laboratories, radiology centres etc. are often seen roaming inside the AIIMS campus to seek monetary gain from the patients.
+It mentioned that unidentified and unauthorised individuals belonging to certain private companies, hospitals, laboratories and radiology centres etc., are often seen roaming inside the AIIMS campus to seek monetary gain from the patients.

 It is also learnt that they facilitate the issuance of OPD cards and admissions.
 These agents also divert patients for laboratory or radiology investigations to private facilities.